Arthur D. Simons: In retirement

-Colonel Simons retired from the Army on July 31, 1971, and moved with his wife to a small farm in Red Bay, Florida, engaging in livestock farming and doing amateur gunsmithing on the side.
+Colonel Simons retired from the Army on July 31, 1971, and moved with his wife to a small farm in Red Bay, Walton County, Florida, engaging in livestock farming and doing amateur gunsmithing on the side.

 In late 1978, Simons was contacted by Texas businessman Ross Perot, who requested his direction and leadership to help free two employees of Electronic Data Systems who had been arrested shortly before the Iranian Revolution.
 Simons organized a rescue mission and ultimately freed the two men from the Iranian prison.
 All involved returned safely to the United States.
 The rescue operation was described in On Wings of Eagles (1983) written by British author Ken Follett.

 Three months after the rescue mission, while on vacation in Vail, Colorado, Simons suffered a heart attack.
 He was transported to Dallas, Texas by a private jet chartered by Perot.
 He died one month later of persistent heart failure at the age of 60.
 He is interred in the Barrancas National Cemetery in Pensacola, Florida.

 Legacy

 Ross Perot and others founded a scholarship initiative for the children of the casualties from the Iranian hostage rescue attempt, and named the fund in honor of Colonel Simons' memory.

 In April 2010, the Arthur D. "Bull" Simons Center for Interagency Cooperation was opened as a result of a donation by Ross Perot to the Command and General Staff College Foundation, Inc.

 Colonel Simons' great contributions to the army and the Special Forces community are honored with a 12 ft statue that stands in front of the John F. Kennedy Special Warfare Center and School at Fort Bragg, North Carolina.

 The John F. Kennedy Special Warfare Center and School presents an annual award called the "'Bull' Simons Award" to an outstanding special forces operator.

 Colonel Simons was also inducted into the Ranger Hall of Fame.